-To prepare for a FAFSA workshop, students should:
+For FAFSA assistance, students should:

 1. Have a valid Federal Student Aid ID.
 The first time you log-in, you will be prompted to apply for an "FSA ID" for yourself and your parent (dependent student only).
 Your FAFSA cannot be processed unless it is signed electronically using your FSA ID or you print and mail a paper signature page (required for parents without a Social Security Number).